April 25–July 6, 2014

 Roads of Arabia is an unprecedented assembly of more than 200 recently excavated objects, none of which had been seen outside of Saudi Arabia until 2010.

 Roads of Arabia: Archaeology and History of the Kingdom of Saudi Arabia is organized by the Arthur M. Sackler Gallery, Smithsonian Institution in association with the Saudi Commission for Tourism and Antiquities of the Kingdom of Saudi Arabia.
 Exxon Mobil and Saudi Aramco are gratefully acknowledged as principal co-sponsors of the tour of Roads of Arabia in the United States.
 Sponsorship is also provided by The Olayan Group and Fluor Corporation.
-The Boeing Company, Khalid Al Turki Group, Saudi Basic Industries Corporation SABIC, and Saudi Arabian Airlines granted additional support
+The Boeing Company, Khalid Al Turki Group, and Saudi Basic Industries Corporation SABIC granted additional support.